OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthoring-canshare-property-word.md

 # CoAuthoring.CanShare Property (Word)

-Returns a  **Boolean** that specifies whether this document can be co-authored.
+Returns a  **Boolean** that specifies whether this document can be co authored.
 Read-only.

 ## Syntax